vondryas/Wild-animal-detector-data-receiver/README.md

 ## Installation and Running

-Tested on Windows 11 x64.
+Tested on Windows 11 on other systems see electron documentation.

 Clone the repository: